madhukarkumar/interal-app-starter/README.md

 ## Add Your Content

 After the steps above, you’ll have a working version like the demo page.
 However, it’s not branded, and doesn’t have your content.
-The following checklist helps you customize the template to make a SaaS homepage for your company.
+The following checklist helps you customize the template to make an App homepage for your company.

 - Describe your site with a name, description and base URL in in `src/lib/config.ts:`.
 These values are used for SEO.
 - Content